 _

-I hope that with all this, I have made you want to discover Loches and South Touraine, and if you, too, have your good addresses and advice for this destination, do not hesitate to share them in the comments below!
+I hope that with all this, I have made you want to discover Loches and South Touraine, and if you also have your own favorite spots and tips for this destination, feel free to share them in the comments below!